-The first night of Passover (or Pesach in Hebrew.
+Passover is called Pesach in Hebrew.
 In 2023 (5783 on the Hebrew calendar), the first night of the holiday is Wednesday, April 5th.
-It’s a home-centered celebration that has it all as far as I’m concerned: family and friends gather to re-tell an inspiring story, enjoy each other’s company, and spend an evening enjoying a multi-course dinner of wonderful food.
+It’s a home-centered celebration that has it all: family and friends gather to re-tell an inspiring story, enjoy each other’s company, and spend an evening enjoying a multi-course dinner of wonderful food.
 This post is for those who might need help with Seder and Passover planning.

-The meal, called a seder, includes several rituals and specific foods.
-My general philosophy of life and food guide my Passover preparations.
+The meal, called a Seder, includes several rituals and specific foods.
+My general philosophy of life and food guide my Seder and Passover planning.
 I’ll make more food than we need, try to enjoy the process as well as the celebration itself, and be glad when there are leftovers.

 If you’ve never made a seder and will host one this year, here are my suggestions for how to start the planning.
 The word seder means order, so my suggestions are in order too – starting with the most important one for your mental health.